Bible Verse

 "For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord."

-Sin has real and significant consequences that can deeply affect our lives, similar to the profound impact of grace.
+Sin has real and significant consequences that can deeply affect our lives, much like the profound impact of grace.
 This verse vividly illustrates the weight of our wrongdoings and the remedy that follows.
-It’s not meant to instill fear but to help us recognize the incredible gift of redemption that we neither earned nor deserve, yet desperately need.
-Jesus illustrates a valuable gift by offering love and a path to healing during our struggles.
+It isn’t meant to inspire fear but to help us recognize the incredible gift of redemption that we neither earned nor deserve, yet desperately need.
+Jesus provides a valuable gift by offering love and a path to healing during our struggles.

 Jesus kneeling and praying beside a rock, alone in the Garden of Gethsemane.